 - Intro APR.
-The Blue Cash Preferred® Card from American Express comes with a 12 months 0% intro APR on purchases and any balance transfers you make within 60 days of account opening.
-After, your APR reverts to 12.99% to 23.99% variable.
+The Blue Cash Preferred® Card from American Express comes with a 0% intro APR on purchases you make for the first 12 months.
+After, your APR reverts to 13.99% to 23.99% variable.

 - Complimentary ShopRunner membership.
 Enjoy free two-day shipping and extended warranties on covered purchases through ShopRunner.

 - Annual fee.
 You’ll pay $95 annually to use this card.